dnicolson/YouTubeRedux/README.md

+---

+:warning: As of 03.03.2021 YouTube no longer supports the TVML app and this no longer works.

+---

 # YouTubeRedux

 YouTubeRedux is an attempt to resurrect the classic tvOS YouTube app as an alternative to the current cross-platform app.